My Methods

 When your path becomes unclear

 Feelling stuck?
+Are you looking for clarity about your next step and the right direction forward?
 Perhaps your path seems unclear right now, or it feels rocky and uncertain.
 You're grieving a path that no longer leads forward, or missing a turn you once could have taken.
 Perhaps you're still searching for your role and place in a foreign culture abroad.
 Or you've returned and realize you no longer fit at home.
 You're functioning, making decisions, keeping everything together – but inside you feel overwhelmed, lonely, or stuck.
 What comes next?

 Method Examples